Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Introduction

+The problem above is avoided by supposing that the surface is maximal.
+A connected Lorentzian surface is said to be maximal if it is inextendible, i.e. if it is not (isometric to) a proper open submanifold of some connected Lorentzian surface.
+In Subsection \ref{Sous-section 1.2 de l'introduction (complétude)} of the introduction, it appears that a non-flat torus $(T,K)$ with a Killing field $K$ admitting a null orbit is actually not maximal.\\

-The problem above is avoided by supposing that the surface is maximal, i.e. cannot be extended.
-Let $(X,K)$ be a simply connected surface with a Killing field $K$; the Killing field defines a singular foliation of the plane whose singularities are saddle points.
-The space of leaves of such a foliation is no longer a simply connected manifold, but it gives rise to a nice Riemannian manifold $\mathcal{E}_X$ of dimension $1$ such that there exists a local diffeomorphism $\textbf{x} \in C^{\infty}(\mathcal{E}_X,\R)$.
-In the first paragraph of this paper, we examine the topology of this manifold; a topology satisfying these constraints will be referred to as the $\mathfrak{T}$ topology (see Definition \ref{Définition topologie T}).
-We will see in particular that some geometric properties of the surface have direct consequences on the topology of the space of Killing orbits.
-We prove the following \begin{proposition} There is a bijection between simply connected and maximal Lorentzian surfaces $(X,K)$ admitting a non-trivial complete Killing field $K$ (up to isometry), and the quadruplets $(\mathcal{E},\mathcal{A},x,f)$, up to equivalence (see Proposition \ref{Proposition: correspondance entre surfaces maximales et variétés étalées} for more details), where \begin{enumerate} \item $\mathcal{E}$ is a $1$-dimensional manifold $ \mathcal{E} $ with a countable base, and topology $ \mathfrak{T} $, \item $\mathcal{A}$ is a linking structure $\mathcal{A}$ on $\mathcal{E}$, \item $ \textbf{x}: \mathcal{E} \to \R $ is a function defined up to translation and change of sign, which is a local diffeomorphism, defining on $ \mathcal{E} $ a translation structure, \item $f$ is an inextensible function $ f \in C^{\infty}(\mathcal{E}, \R) $ such that the set $\{f=0\}$ is composed of
+Let $(X,K)$ be a simply connected surface with a Killing field $K$.
+First, we examine the topology of the $1$-dimensional manifold given by the space of leaves; a topology satisfying these constraints will be referred to as the $\mathfrak{T}$ topology (see Definition \ref{Définition topologie T}).
+This will give in particular a topological characterization of the space of Killing orbits of such surfaces when the set of branch points of $\mathcal{E}_X$ is locally finite.
+Then, we give a description of simply connected and maximal Lorentzian surfaces admitting a nontrivial Killing field.
+We obtain the following result: \begin{theorem} There is a bijection between smooth simply connected and maximal Lorentzian surfaces $(X,K)$ admitting a non-trivial complete Killing field $K$ (up to isometry), and the quadruplets $(\mathcal{E},\mathcal{A},\textbf{x},F)$, up to equivalence (see Theorem \ref{Proposition: correspondance entre surfaces maximales et variétés étalées} for more details), where